Country music legend Kenny Rogers dies at age of 81

 Rogers is well-known for hits like “The Gambler,” "Lady," "Islands in the Stream," "Lucille," "She Believes In Me," and "Through the Years.”

-Rogers and county music icon were frequent collaborators.
-They paired to make some of country music's most enduring duets, including "Islands in the Stream," "Love is Strange," "Real Love,'' and "You Can't Make Old Friends."
+Rogers and county music icon Dolly Parton were frequent collaborators and paired to make some of country music's most enduring duets, including "Islands in the Stream," "Love is Strange," "Real Love,'' and "You Can't Make Old Friends."

+Rogers announced in 2015 that after spending more than 50 years in the business, he planned to retire and told NBC’s “Today” then that he was saying goodbye.

 Kenny Rogers: 'I'm going out with a flurry'Sept.
 25, 201505:02